flesler/uver/README.md

 - `output: './package.json.bkp'`: Where to save the file (default is override source)
 - `stream: process.stdout`: Output file to a stream instead of source

-You can also pass the `version` option as first argument:
+You can also pass the `version` directly as the argument:
 ```js
 uver('1.2.3');
 ```

+## Some notes

-Given more than one out of `major`, `minor` and `patch`, only the left-most will be updated.
+- Given more than one out of `major`, `minor` and `patch`, only the "highest" will be updated.
+- Updating a component will reset to 0 all the ones on the right (1.1.1 -> 1.2.0 and not 1.2.1)

 ## Why not npm version